What are Tax and Liability Issues for a Disregarded Entity?

 No, because a sole proprietorship is not a legal entity separate from its owner.
-A sole proprietorship may operate under a trade name but, absent formation of a legal entity under state law, the sole proprietorship and its owner/operator are legally the same.
+A sole proprietorship may operate under a trade name, but the absent formation of a legal entity under state law, the sole proprietorship, and its owner/operator are legally the same.

 No; although an S corporation is not itself generally subject to income taxes, the S corporation determines its own income, deductions, credits, etc. (often collectively referred to as "tax attributes") and then allocates the tax attributes among its owners (or to its sole owner) in proportion to share ownership.
 In contrast, with a disregarded entity, no tax attributes are determined at the entity level.
 Unlike a disregarded entity, an S corporation is required to file an annual information tax return.

 An individual owner of a disregarded entity reports the tax attributes of the business directly on Schedule C of his or her income tax return, whereas each individual owner of an S corporation (even if there is only one owner) receives a Schedule K-1 from the corporation and reports his or her allocation on Schedule E of his or her income tax return.